 Blind Shaft (2003)

 It is a 2003 movie about a group of hustlers in the forbidden coal mines of contemporary northern China.
-The movie was written and directed by Li Yang and is based on the short story Shen Mu (Sacred Grove) by Chinese author Liu Qingbang.
+The movie was written and directed by li Yang and is based on the short story Shen Mu (Sacred Grove) by Chinese author Liu Qingbang.
 Most of the coal mines in China are run by migrant workers who are required to endure dangerous and strenuous operations to send money home.

-Track Jinming (played by Li Yixiang) and Tang Zhaoyang (Wang Shuangbao) are expert cheaters, and they run a scam.
+Track Jinming (played by Li Yixing) and Tang Zhaoyang (Wang Shuangbao) are expert cheaters, and they run a scam.
 They find a naïve job seeker and convince him that they have set up 3 profitable coal mining businesses with a family member.
 The family member actually didn’t arrive in time leaving the job opportunity.
 After a couple of days of working the mine, they kill the victim and, making the murder look like an accident, use his death to get money to monitor the mine.

 The World (2004)